 - Frequent change in corrective lenses.
 As the cataract grows, it can affect both near and far vision (and even cause temporary improvement).
 You may find that you often need new prescriptions for eyeglasses or contact lenses.

-Either an ophthalmologist or an optometrist can examine patients for cataracts, but only ophthalmologists are qualified to treat cataracts.
+Either an ophthalmologist or an optometrist can examine people for cataracts, but only ophthalmologists are qualified to treat cataracts.

 - An ophthalmologist is a medical doctor (M.D.) who specializes in the medical and surgical care of the eye.